 “If you want to drive change in any metric, whether it’s FCR, AHT or CSAT, you have to start with the quality of the experience,” said Junious.
 “Conversely, just pushing for an improvement in one metric—FCR for example—isn’t going to necessarily mean that the quality will be there.”

-MaestroQA gave monday.com the ability to scale up grading amongst their experience team; they increased the volume of quality audits by 48% within the first three months of implementation.
+MaestroQA gave monday.com the ability to scale up grading amongst their experience team with their advanced quality assurance scorecards; they increased the volume of quality audits by 48% within the first three months of implementation.

 Grading more tickets allowed the team to glean more insights from their customer interactions - and also allowed them to address new areas for improvement that were previously unknown.